dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

 - Consensus Reality
   - equate, differentiate from, and clarify the following
     - epistemic structure
-    - information system and the structures th ereof
+    - information system and the structures thereof

-- delineate typological/onological and replace where necessary
+- delineate typological/ontological and replace where necessary

 - socioepistemic schism
   - distinguish/dilineate from the following